 \subsubsection{Effectiveness of inv-DAKR and bi-DAKR}

-Compared to the previous work \cite{Zhong:CVPR2017, Qin:CVPR2011, Leng:MTA2015, Leng:ICME2013,Bai:TIP2016}, the effectiveness of inv-DAKR and bi-DAKR comes from three aspects.
-First, rather than \emph{using a binary decision to judge in or not in the list of $k$-NN}, the used radial basis functions in inv-DAKR and bi-DAKR are able to model the ambiguity in the list of the potential candidates.
-Second, the used local parameter encodes the density information in each local neighborhood and thus makes the kernel functions in inv-DAKR and bi-DAKR are individually and sample-specifically scaled.
-Third, in inv-DAKR and bi-DAKR, all gallery samples are used to find the $k$-INN and $k$-RNN of the probe sample, rather than using only a small subset of the gallery samples (\eg, the $k$-NN of the probe sample).
-In particular, if the true matchings are not in the $k$-NN list of the probe sample, the true matchings have no chance to be found if $k$-INN and $k$-RNN are computed only with the $k$-NN of the probe sample.
+Compared to previous work \cite{Korn:ASR2000, Qin:CVPR2011, Leng:ICME2013, Leng:MTA2015, Garcia:2017TIP, Bai:TIP2016, Zhong:CVPR2017,Yu:BMVC2017}, the effectiveness of inv-DAKR and bi-DAKR comes from three aspects.
+First, rather than \emph{using a binary decision, i.e., within or not within the list of the $k$-NN}, the radial basis functions used in inv-DAKR and bi-DAKR are able to model the ambiguity in the list of potential candidates.
+Second, the used local parameter encodes the density information in each local neighborhood and thus makes the kernel functions in inv-DAKR and bi-DAKR individually and sample-specifically scaled.
+Third, in inv-DAKR and bi-DAKR, all gallery samples are used to find the $k$-INN and $k$-RNN of the probe sample, rather than using only a small subset of the gallery samples (\textit{e.g.}, the $k$-NN samples of the probe sample).
+In particular, if the true matches are not in the $k$-NN list of the probe sample, then they have no chance to be found if the $k$-INN and $k$-RNN are computed based only on the $k$-NN of the probe sample.